 Self-Service Success Rate

-Self-Service Success Rate: self-service tools often fail when customers request tasks that require vision such as “show me how to fix, how to install, how to operate.”
 Adding a visual element to each self-service channel makes it easier for the customer to find the resolution they are seeking, thereby eliminating the need for them to transfer to a higher level of service, leading to improved self service KPIs.

-Customer Satisfaction: adding a visual element to self-service channels optimizes those channels and leads to greater customer satisfaction.
-Customer satisfaction increases due to faster resolutions, higher success rates and a feeling of personalization that promotes loyalty.
+Adding a visual element to self-service channels, optimizes those channels and leads to greater customer satisfaction.
+Customer satisfaction increases due to faster resolutions, higher self service success rates and a feeling of personalization that promotes loyalty.